Memorable Cannon Beach Oregon in 2023

 Summer months are the busiest months, so plan ahead.
 Make sure you reserve your accommodations if you’re staying overnight or arrive early to find parking on a day trip.
 The Wayside Inn is on the south end of Cannon Beach.
 This is the quiet end of town, and we’re just minutes away from the beach.

 Once the weather gets colder, you can experience the Oregon coast in a whole new way.
 The calm sea of the summer transforms into a roaring ocean with churning waves.
-Seafoam drifts up onto the beach and a misty spray blows through the air.
-Between rainstorms, you can enjoy temperate weather and the chance of seeing a rainbow arch over Haystack Rock.
+Seafoam drifts up onto the beach, and a misty spray blows through the air.
+Between rainstorms, you can enjoy temperate weather and the chance to see a rainbow arch over Haystack Rock.

 From March to May, the sea begins to calm.
 This is the perfect season for birdwatching, and you may see tufted puffins and other birds begin to build their nests.
 During March and April, you can enjoy whale watching from Ecola Park.
 Thousands of whales pass by on the beach on their way from Alaska to Mexico.
 During the spring the weather gets warmer, the days get longer, and you’ll be rewarded with fewer crowds.